Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Load Range E: The highest available, E-rated tires are designed for commercial vehicles and heavy-duty applications.
 They can carry the heaviest loads and are commonly used on large trucks and trailers.

 Understanding the load range of a tire is essential for ensuring that it can safely support the weight of your vehicle and any additional cargo.
-Choosing the right load range for your vehicle can help prevent overloading and ensure optimal performance and safety on the road.
+Choosing the right for your vehicle can help prevent overloading and ensure optimal performance and safety on the road.

 Load Index